MarkusBiggus/SonnenBackup/README.md

 |Battery Out|BatteryOutput|
 |Solar Production|PowerProduction|

-Solar production may also be provided by a sensor from your solar inverter component.
+Solar production may also be provided by a sensor from the solar inverter component.
-Given Sonnen batterie is AC coupled, the Sonnen production value will be slightly less and so a more realistic value to use.
+Given sonnenBatterie is AC coupled, the Sonnen production value will be slightly less and so a more realistic value to use.

-# Managing backup reserve with Sonnen EVO batterie
+# Managing backup reserve with sonnenBatterie EVO

-Sonnen EVO Batterie has a Black Start feature that will attempt to restart the batterie after depletion.
+The sonnenBatterie EVO model has a Black Start feature that will attempt to restart the batterie after depletion.
 A small reserve is kept to enable solar production at set times in the morning.
 Check configuration AC Microgrid is enabled with reenabling times also set to times solar production is usually available.

 A weather event that will cause no sunshine for several days, such as a cyclone/hurricane, will exhaust Black Start retries before solar production is available to charge the battery, leaving the battery off until grid power is restored.

-Have a generator option installed to your household powerboard to run the house from generator in absence of grid power for an extended period.
+Have a generator option installed to the household powerboard to run the house from generator in absence of grid power for an extended period.
 Like, days after a severe weather event.
 For both strategies below, rely on generator for household power whilst battery is unavailable.

-Sonnen Batterie must be configured for Recharge Strategy "Green charging" to only charge from solar production.
+sonnenBatterie must be configured for Recharge Strategy "Green charging" to only charge from solar production.
 ![Recharge Strategy "Green"](Sonnen-EVO-RechargeStrategy.jpg)

 ## Anticipated long duration power outage